cbcommunity/cb-administration-scripts/backup_restore/README.md

 `bash restore.sh -r 10.X.Y.Z -u root -k master_key -b ./all_backups/YYYY-MM-DD-HH-mm-ss`

 This command will:
-- get `master's` info from the backup-
+- get `master's` info from the backup
 - ssh into the `master` using the key
 - copy `cb_ssh` key from master
 - ssh into the `slave` using the `cb_ssh` key